 Sebastian is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 24,007 people and seven constituent neighborhoods, Sebastian is the 120th largest community in Florida.

-Sebastian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sebastian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sebastian is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Sebastian who work in office and administrative support (13.01%), sales jobs (10.75%), and healthcare (7.18%).